 I had a bit of a technical issue with the App jumping into tonights 3K race as it would not let me join a 7 o’clock race at 6:58 (2 minutes to spare) so I had to sit this race out.
 As expected, Ivan had a great run.
 My next RaceRunner race / run I will be sure to post a few more pictures.

 The RaceRunner app is only a few months old, version 1.0.5 and counting.
 With a fresh approach to running apps I look forward to its evolution.
 Although it can’t replace some of the great features I enjoy in Strava, I would argue that is not the goal of RaceRunner.
 Looking for someone to run with, or need that push on your solo runs to push your pace a bit faster then you can do alone, give the RaceRunner app a try.

 Download the App Now

 The RaceRunner application is available for Android and IOS.
-When you Download the app, remember to enter Promo Code DI3244 to earn reward points.
+When you Download the app and create your account remember to enter Promo Code DI3244 to earn reward points.